“stone upon stone, a palace - value upon value, a structure”

 if hour > 18 { say "Good evening, mr.!" }

-Well, if hour and say are functions in our context, this above is just regular Rye language code.
-The same goes for Logo Turtle example, if we make functions pen, move and rotate each taking one argument, we can evaluate it as normal Rye.
-And the NPC dialogue has Rye code in its do blocks.
+The same goes for the Logo Turtle example above, if we make functions pen, move and rotate each taking one argument, we can evaluate it as normal Rye.
+Note that the NPC dialog example has Rye code in its do blocks.